Rewind789/wanderer-archive/other/quotes.md

 65. “When i first tried listening to that conversation I thought lulu said that her teachers used to put tissues up her ass” - Sherry C
 66. “If my cells can do mitosis, why can’t I?” - Ratvi K
 67. “Why’s it called ethanoate?
 Why can’t it be called vinegar?” - Elain C, “Would you like some di-vinegar-ade?” - Ratvi K
+68. "Once I cried in Violin class because I wanted toast" - Luvenia Y
+69. “I WAS TRYING TO WORK….AND THEN DONAL ASKED ME IF I FELT SORRY FOR A PIE WHEN I EAT IT (i do btw)” - Luvenia Y (her task is due like in 2 days and she hasn’t started)
+70. “Not only are you talking, but you are swearing out loud, you dumb arse”- Mr Young
+71. “Noooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo is for tragedy.
+But if its comedy its hahahahahahahahahahahahahaha.
+And if its a funny tragedy its nooooahahahahnoooooooooooooooooohahahahnoooooooooooooo” - Mr Bartonnn